For Senior Subject Course Selection information please click here

 Learning Outcomes

-- Contribute to a collaborative problem solving exercise related to a local issue.
+- Contribute to a collaborative problem solving exercise related to a local issue

 Assessment

-91047 | 3 | Undertake development to make a prototype to address a brief. | 6 | portfolio/artifact | No | No | Internal | Skateboard project |
+91357 | Technology 2.4 | Undertake effective development to make and trial a prototype | 6 | Internal | Portfolio |

 Other Information: